 Introduction to computer program development for students with little to no programming experience.
 Basic programming concepts, variables and expressions, data and control structures, algorithms, debugging, program design, and documentation.

 This course is NOT APPROPRIATE for students with previous programming background.
 If you are already proficient with programming skills please DO NOT enroll.
-(An "intermediate" programming course for CCS non-CS majors is under consideration, but *this* is *not* that course.)
+(An "intermediate" programming course for CCS non-CS majors with prior programming experience will be offered in Spring Quarter. *This* is *not* that course.)

 This course is intended to be a CCS version of CMPSC 8.
 Because of high demand for CMPSC 8, and a shortage of seats for non-majors, it is often difficult for CCS students to get enrolled.
 This offering is intended to help address that supply/demand mismatch.

 As such, this offering is limited to CCS non-Computing majors only, i.e. students in these majors: ARTCS, BIOCS, CHBCS, LITCS, MATCS, MUSCS and PHYCS.